 6. Extra tough skin: Hebes, Phormiums, Yuccas

-Giving new plants a good start in life is vital by prepare the soil well, watering them until established and hosing them down if gales cover them in salt.
+Giving new plants a good start in life is vital by prepare the soil well, watering them until established.